ahmednmourad/todo-node-mongo/README.md

 # Getting Started

-This is a Node.js Task for UNIFI Solutions that implements a simple TODO application using MongoDB.
+This is a simple Node.js TODO app using MongoDB.

 ## Installation